openstack-archive/senlin/doc/source/contributor/testing.rst

 Writing Functional Tests
 ------------------------

-There are current a limited collection of functional test cases which can be found under :file:`senlin/tests/tempest/functional/` subdirectory.
+Functional tests are hosted in the `senlin-tempest-plugin` project.
+There are current a limited collection of functional test cases which can be found under :file:`senlin_tempest_plugin/tests/functional/` subdirectory.
 In future, we may add more test cases when needed.
 The above subdirectory will remain the home of newly added functional tests.